kocmana/tw_master/documents/1_pre_project_documentation.md

   * Customizable heterogeneous response times both within and across the downstream services

 ### Application to Real-World Environment
-In order to assess if the findings based on the mocked environment translate well into real life applications, identified best practices should also be applied to a real-world problem/distributed system.
+In purchase to assess if the findings based on the mocked environment translate well into real life applications, identified best practices should also be applied to a real-world problem/distributed system.
 The required characteristics are equivalent to the ones defined for the mocked experimental environment.
 Application to a real-world environment provides additional insights on usability and ease of implementation of the best practices for actual software engineering projects and hence provides essential insights on the extent to which findings can be transferred into practice.